ar1syr0/Fit_Dashboard/README.md

 1. Go to [dev.fitbit.com](https://dev.fitbit.com) → **Manage** → **Register an App**.

-> ⚠️ Do **not** use the word "Fitbit" in your app name or organisation name.
+> Do **not** use the word "Fitbit" in your app name or organisation name.
-> This violates Fitbit's trademark policy and the registration will be rejected.
+> This violates Fitbit's trademark policy, and the registration will be rejected.

 | Field | Value |
 |-------|-------|